puppetlabs/puppet-rfc/arm-2.iteration/alternatives.md

 Other Considered Alternatives and Options
 =========================================
-This document contains considered alternatives for the pep-2.Iteration proposal.
+This document contains considered alternatives for the ARM-2.Iteration proposal.

+It is based both on work done by the authors of this proposal and ideas discussed in various forums.
+If these ideas seems half-baked, it is probably because that is precisely what they are.

 Function call style with lambda as parameter
 --------------------------------------------